 - Is there a way to protect the assets my loved one worked so hard to leave to his or her family?

-Contrary to popular belief, Medicare and Private Health Insurance will NOT cover most of the costs associated with long-term care, which can run as high as $17,000.00 per month in the metro Atlanta area.
+Contrary to popular belief, Medicare and Private Health Insurance will NOT cover most of the costs associated with long-term care, which can run as high as $7,000.00 per month or more in the metro Atlanta area.